CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/3100-3199/3184-count-pairs-that-form-a-complete-day-i.md

 ---
 id: search-in-a-binary-search-tree
-title:   ---
-id: search-in-a-binary-search-tree
 title: Count Pairs That Form a Complete Day I
-sidebar_label: 3184.
-Count Pairs That Form a Complete Day I
+sidebar_label: 3184 - Count Pairs That Form a Complete Day I
 tags:
    - Array
    - Hashtable
    - Counting
 description: "This is a solution to the Search in a Binary Search Tree problem on LeetCode."
 ---
 ## Problem Description